poga/lua53-notes/src/coroutine.md

 # Coroutine

-**Note**: You might want to have a clear picture about how Lua coroutine works before reading this chapter.
+**Note**: You might want to have a clear picture of how Lua coroutine works before reading this chapter.

-Coroutine is one of the most powerful feature of Lua.
+Coroutine is one of the most powerful features of Lua.
 You can abstract away many convoluted asynchronous, multi-threaded code with clean and simple coroutines.

 In Lua, a coroutine is actually a `lua_State`, tagged with `LUA_TTHREAD`.